The shattered lands

 Zakhnaz

-Zakhnaz is a frigid hideout carved into the unforgiving ice, home to a clan of nomadic Imps who have escaped Monodono's Void.
-Here, in the frost, the Imps are attempting to forge a refuge for themselves, gathering strength and numbers as they prepare to venture further into the world.
-Their ultimate goal is to establish a new home for all Abyssal Imps—one beyond the reach of the oppressive void that once bound them.
+Zakhnaz is a frigid hideout carved into the unforgiving ice at the edges of Baanjax and Algere, home to a clan of nomadic Imps who have escaped Monodono's Void.
+In the frost, the Imps are attempting to forge a refuge for themselves, gathering strength and numbers as they prepare to venture further into the world.
+Their ultimate goal is to establish a new home for all Abyssal Imps, one beyond the reach of the oppressive void that once bound them.

 However, life in Zakhnaz is bleak, and the desperation of its inhabitants has led to a descent into banditry and violence.
 Wielding the very violence they sought to escape, the Imps raid travelers and settlements along the Cloudroads, not out of cruelty but from a lack of better options.
-This vicious cycle of survival has begun to tarnish their vision of a better future, leaving the Zakhnaz Imps teetering between redemption and further corruption.
+This vicious cycle of survival has tarnished their vision of a better future, leaving the Zakhnaz Imps teetering between redemption and corruption.